-EPA's Risk-Screening Environmental Indicators (RSEI) is a screening-level model that helps you use Toxics Release Inventory (TRI ) data.
-RSEI results allow you to focus on chemicals, industry sectors, and facilities with the greatest potential for chronic human health risk.
+EPA's Risk-Screening Environmental Indicators (RSEI) is a screening-level model that helps you use Toxics Release Inventory (TRI) data.
+RSEI results allow you to focus on chemicals, industry sectors, facilities, and geographic areas with the greatest potential for chronic human health impacts.

 Common uses for RSEI include:

 - Identifying high-scoring facilities and industry sectors for further investigation and pollution prevention opportunities.

 - Examining trends over time for facilities, industry sectors, or geographic areas.
 In some cases, potential for chronic human health impacts can increase even though fewer total pounds of toxic chemicals are released.

 - Helping to prioritize issues for communities relating to toxics management.
 RSEI can help identify chemicals, facilities, and types of waste management activities that may be of most concern and require further investigation.

 - Looking at environmental justice issues.
 Combining RSEI data with demographic and income data can help communities and policymakers identify areas of potential concern.